 Did you know that a cat’s sense of smell is typically 14x stronger than that of the average person, making smell their primary way of interacting with food?
-Wet cat food provides a rich aroma, which is important for cats to boost their appetite.
+Wet cat food provides a rich aroma, which is important for cats to stimulate their appetite.

-Wet food increases your cat’s water intake, helping to keep them hydrated and supporting a healthy bladder and urinary system.
+Wet food also increases your cat’s water intake, helping to keep them hydrated and supporting a healthy bladder and urinary system.

 Benefits of dry feeding

 In terms of benefits for you, dry cat food is convenient to store and if you leave it in your cat’s food bowl it won’t dry out – this makes it perfect for grazing.

 Some dry cat food is also specially formulated to help control the tartar levels on a cat’s teeth, meaning it can help maintain good oral health.

 BOTH WET AND DRY CAT FOOD HAVE THEIR BENEFITS